Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

 	              -o Maize.contigs.polished.arrow.fasta \
 	              -o Maize.contigs.polished.arrow.gff
     ```

+The output file of Arrow polishing can be found [HERE](https://datacommons.cyverse.org/browse/iplant/home/moontree1985/analyses/bioprotocol/Arrow).
+The instruction can be found in the input folder.

 2. Use ntEdit to further polish the assembly
 - It is highly recommended to use high-quality Illumina short-read data to further polish the assembled genome sequence.
 Here, we use the pipeline called ntEdit to polish the assembled genome sequence.
 It is a bloom filter k-mer based approach that significantly reduces the running time.
+The raw Illumina data used for ntEdit can be downloaded [HERE].(https://datacommons.cyverse.org/browse/iplant/home/moontree1985/analyses/WGS)

 	- First, run the tool ntHits to split the Illumina short reads into kmers.
 The kmers pass the coverage thresholds will be used to build a bloom filter (BF).
 	- The -c option sets the maximum coverage threshold for reporting kmer.
 We recommend setting -c as 1 for low coverage Illumina short-read data (<20x), 2 for coverage (20-30x) or running with the --solid with high coverage data (>30x) to report non-error kmers.
 The option --outbloom will output the coverage-thresholded kmers in a Bloom filter and option -p will set the prefix for the output file name (The name of output of ntHits is maize_k25.bf based on the above settings).
 The bloom filter bit size is defined by the option -b (-b 36: keep the Bloom filter false positive rate low (~0.0005)) and the kmer size can be adjusted using the option -k.
 Optionally, the number of CPUs can be set (-t <int>).
 The input file can be two pair-end fastq files or a file listing the path to all pair-end fastq files.